JD910/CLARITY-ICI-Matrix/README.md

 If you use this code or workflow, please cite:

-Clinical Attribute–Based Risk Matrix for Prognostication in Immunotherapy-Treated Non-Small-Cell Lung Cancer:
+Clinical Attribute–Based Risk Matrix for Prognostication in Immunotherapy-Treated Non-Small Cell Lung Cancer
-An Individual-Patient Data Analysis of 17,051 Patients

 ---